Carpet Buying Q&A - Big Box Retailers

 what I've experienced myself, I find that many BIG BOX salespeople are relatively new to the carpet

-and flooring business and many lack sufficient product knowledge and
+and flooring business and lack sufficient product knowledge or "hands-on" experience to

 accurately answer even the most basic carpet questions.
 Working nights

 and weekends by the hour at a home

 improvement warehouse is surely a demanding job and many new retail workers are

 hired after having lost their job from the downturn in the economy.